 4 Abbreviations and acronyms

-This Supplement uses the following abbreviations and acronyms:
+This Recommendation uses the following abbreviations and acronyms:

 AAP Alternative Approval Process

 TAP Traditional Approval Process

 TSB Telecommunication Standardization Bureau

 5 Conventions

 In expressions such as "each organization", "one organization", "the other organization", the term "organization" (singular) designates an ITU-T study group or an (external) organization.
 In case of bilateral collaboration, the expression "the organization" always designates the (external) organization with which an ITU-T study group has established a mode of collaboration.
 In case of multilateral collaboration, the expression "the organization" designates the (external) organizations with which one (or more) ITU-T study group(s) has established a mode of collaboration.